The Reclaimed World

 Ecoauras

-Flora with subconscious abilities and intuitive qualities to physically react to their environment to ward off predators, such as the moving lily pads in the pond to the right.
+Flora with subconscious abilities and intuitive qualities to physically react to their environment to ward off predators.

 Terrabeasts